 We’ve developed this blog post to help scholarly publishers and editors stay abreast of guidance and initiatives pertinent to their operations and communities in the below key areas:

-We will update this post with new information as it becomes available.
+We will update this post with new information as it becomes available (the last update was on May 1, 2025).
 We encourage you to share anything you think should be added in the comments section.

 Responding to word bans